darrenzheng24/darrenzheng24.github.io/README.md

 # Blog for Darren Zheng
 TO-DO List:
 1. [ ] Color schemes
-2. [ ] Apache Echart shortcodes
-3. [ ] See archived fork for idea on how to avoid sidenote overlap
+2. [ ] See archived fork for idea on how to avoid sidenote overlap
-4. [ ] Fix OpenGraph Image logic
+3. [ ] Fix OpenGraph Image logic
-5. [ ] Medium Zoom Dark mode?
+4. [ ] Medium Zoom Dark mode?
-6. [ ] books based on obsidian css
+5. [ ] books based on obsidian css
-7. [ ] Implement a better columns shortcode
+6. [ ] Implement a better columns shortcode
-8. [ ] Add a teaching page?
+7. [ ] Add a teaching page?